aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/excel-to-docx/_index.md

 {{% blocks/products/pf/agp/content h2="Save EXCEL to DOCX in C# Online for Free" %}}

-The following example demonstrates how to convert EXCEL to DOCX document format in C#.
+The following example demonstrates how to convert EXCEL to DOCX in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert EXCEL file into DOCX format.
+Follow the easy steps to convert EXCEL to DOCX.
 Upload your EXCEL file, then simply save it as DOCX file.
 For both EXCEL reading and DOCX writing you can use fully qualified filenames.
 The output DOCX content and formatting will be identical to the original EXCEL document.

 {{% /blocks/products/pf/agp/text %}}